mlavi/hugo/content/post/git-for-operators.md

 3. Create a private repo on a Git host
    - GitHub, GitLab, BitBucket, Azure DevOps
    - OG: Sourceforge and RIP: Google CodePlex
-   - Host your own: Gitea, etc.
+   - Host your own: [Gitea](https://en.wikipedia.org/wiki/Gitea), etc.
-4. After practice, make your hosted repo public
+4. After practice, make your (hosted) repo public
 5. #crowdsource and profit!!!

 # Conclusion

-- Look for how to make your pet work become 100X more effective for cattle work.
+Constantly look how to make your pet work become 100X more effective as cattle work.
 - Adopt the mantra: "Git or it didn't happen."
-  - Refactor your lifesytl
+- Refactor your lifestyle for reproducible cattle!
+- Drive towards achieving GitOps, most of the world doesn't know about it yet!

 ---
-# 2020-04-01: Postscript
+# 2020-04-01: Postscript and Appendix TODO
 I will continue to publish updates as I flush out and refine this material.

 Git revision history for this blog: https://github.com/mlavi/hugo/commits/master/content/post/git-for-operators.md